Canadian Pain Task Force Online Consultation

 • My Journey with Pain

-by Frida, about 4 years ago
+by Frida, over 4 years ago

 I would like to begin by expressing my gratitude to everyone on this task force for their time, expertise and their invaluable work.
 Also, I would like to thank the many medical professionals who dedicate their work, and often the better part of their lives, to alleviating the suffering of those living with chronic pain.
 I have been trying to write this submission for several weeks.
 I am indecisive about which details to include and which to forego.
 There are many.
 Please consider the cumulative effect of all the details I have mentioned here and the many that still line...
 Continue reading